astrolabsoftware/grafink/docs/Schema-Model.md

 ### Edges
 - Create an edge between all the vertices that have same ```link``` properties.
-- Definition of same property will vary, and will be controlled by some rules, for eg:
+- Definition of 'same' property will vary, and will be controlled by some rules, for eg:
    - String properties would be considered same if they are equal
    - ML properties might be considered same if they are below a threshold or within the same range etc.